 There are of course other potential root causes that might have adversely impacted or will adversely impact your organization’s and IT service desk’s use of knowledge management capabilities, including the enabling technology itself.
-But a more important list to consider is that of the actions that should be taken to get your knowledge management initiative right.
+But a more important list to consider is of the actions that should be taken to put your knowledge management issues right.

 7 Tips for Getting Knowledge Management Right for Self-Service

-If you’d like to find out more about the actions that should be taken, please attend this live webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
-I’m teaming up with EasyVista to explain how to create the best possible knowledge management environment for self-service success.
-For more details and to register, please click here: https://hubs.ly/H0dBK6V0
+If you’d like to find out more about the actions that should be taken with knowledge management issues, please watch this webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
+I teamed up with EasyVista to explain how to create the best possible knowledge management environment for self-service success.
+For more details and to watch it, please click here:

 This 2018 knowledge management issues article was updated in 2023, if you would like to read more about ITSM and ITIL, the following ITSM.tools articles might be helpful…